Les Battersby: Storylines

-Janice then met Les' friend Dennis Stringer, in late-2001.
-When 'The Chapter' threw Dennis out, Dennis came to live with the Battersbys.
-Janice, getting fed up of husband Les' mellowed and good-tempered ways, eventually left him for Dennis.
-When he tried to commit suicide by gassing himself in his car on New Year's Eve, it was Dennis who came to his rescue.
-When Dennis tried to get Les to hospital, the car he was driving flipped over on a hill and it crashed into the field below.
-Dennis died in the Intensive Therapy Unit of Weatherfield General Hospital on New Year's Day 2002 whilst Les survived with minor injuries.
-In 2003, Janice fell in love with policeman Mick Hopwood (Ian Gain).
-This led to a verbal confrontation and a subsequent fight between Mick and Les, which was witnessed by Curly's ex-wife Emma; who was also a police officer.
-Despite the fact that Mick had initiated the violence, he and Emma committed perjury in court and got Les wrongfully jailed for six months.
-Janice initially applauded Mick for his "honesty", only to drop him in disgust when the truth was revealed.
-But despite Les' appeals, she refused to have him back too.
+Janice then meets Les' friend, Dennis Stringer (Charles Dale), in late-2001.
+When Dennis is thrown out of the pub ('The Chapter'), Dennis comes to live with the Battersbys.
+Janice, gets fed up of her husband Les' mellowed and good-tempered ways, and eventually leaves him for Dennis.
+Les attempts suicide by carbon monoxide poisoning in his car on New Year's Eve, and Dennis ends up rescuing him.
+When Dennis tries to get Les to hospital, they end up in a car crash.
+Dennis dies in the Intensive Care Unit of Weatherfield General Hospital on New Year's Day 2002, while Les survives with minor injuries.

+In 2003, Janice falls in love with policeman Mick Hopwood (Ian Gain).
+This leads to an argument and a subsequent fight between Mick and Les, which Curly's police officer ex-wife, Emma, witnesses.
+Despite the fact that Mick had initiated the violence, he and Emma commit perjury in court, and cause Les to be wrongfully imprisoned for six months.
+Janice initially applaude Mick for his "honesty", only to leave him in disgust when the truth is revealed.
+But despite Les' appeals, she also refuses to take him back.

-Les met Cilla Brown, (Wendi Peters) who was working in a pub.
-In no time, Cilla and her young son Chesney (Sam Aston) moved in with Les, much to Cilla's teenage daughter Fiz's (Jennie McAlpine) disappointment, and Les and Chesney got on very well.
-In 2004, Cilla took a six-week break and dumped Chesney on Les after a fiery row.
-In this time, he finally came close to winning back his true love, Janice, after she decided to cancel their divorce proceedings to reunite with Les, but Cilla came on the scene and lured him back with her larger bust and by pretending to have come into money.
-Janice swore never to get involved with Les again, and divorced him.
-At this time, Cilla dramatised an incident in which Rita Sullivan (Barbara Knox) clipped Chesney round the ear for stealing sweets from the Kabin.
-Rita was ordered to pay compensation of £1,000, with Cilla promising to make her pay for what she did and Cilla herself showing no mercy for Rita's age.
-However, Les felt bad for Rita as they had been friends for years and eventually persuaded Cilla out of her scheme for £3,000.
-Around the same time, whilst on a night out with Steve McDonald Les discovered his daughter, Leanne, lap-dancing in a nightclub; and brought her back to Weatherfield.
+Les met Cilla Brown, (Wendi Peters) who works in a pub.
+In no time, Cilla and her young son Chesney (Sam Aston) move in with Les, much to Cilla's daughter Fiz's (Jennie McAlpine) disappointment, and Les and Chesney get on very well.
+In 2004, Cilla takes a six-week break, and dumps Chesney on Les, after a fiery row.
+In this time, he finally comes close to winning back his true love, Janice, after she decides to cancel their divorce proceedings to reunite with Les, but Cilla comes on the scene and lures him back with her larger bust, and by pretending to have come into money.
+Janice swears never to get involved with Les again, and divorces him.
+At this time, Cilla dramatises an incident, in which Rita Sullivan (Barbara Knox) clips Chesney round the ear for stealing sweets from the Kabin.
+Rita is ordered to pay compensation of £1,000, with Cilla promising to make her pay for what she did, and Cilla herself showing no mercy for Rita's age.
+However, Les feels bad for Rita, as they have been friends for years, and eventually persuades Cilla out of her scheme for £3,000.
+Around the same time, whilst on a night out with Steve McDonald (Simon Gregson), Les discovers his daughter, Leanne, lap-dancing in a nightclub; and brings her back to Weatherfield.